mhassan2/datafabric_splunk/README.md

 ## Note:

- All passwords in this tutorial are preset to “splunk123” (applies to everything)
+ All passwords in this tutorial are preset to “splunk123” (applies to everything).
+ Please to not disable sshd, hadoop uses rsync to communicate with the nodes.

 ## Pre-installed and pre-configured packages:
 - hadoop-2.9.0 (yarn)	http://apache.claz.org/hadoop/common/hadoop-2.9.0/hadoop-2.9.0.tar.gz